sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 ## Running Seeds

-In last step you created a seed file; however, it has not been committed to the database.
+In the last step you created a seed file; however, it has not been committed to the database.
 To do that we run a simple command.

 ```text
 npx sequelize-cli db:seed:all